odesca/ODESCA/README.md

 # ODESCA_1.0
-ODESCA is a MATLAB tool for the creation an analysis of dynamic systems described by ordinary differential equations in Matlab.
+ODESCA is a MATLAB tool for the creation an analysis of dynamic systems described by ordinary differential equations.

 ==========================================================================